xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/xrpl-servers.md

 There are two main types of server software that power the XRP Ledger:

-- The core server, `rippled`, runs the the peer-to-peer network which processes transactions and reaches a consensus on their outcome.
+- The core server, <span class="code-snippet">rippled</span>, runs the the peer-to-peer network which processes transactions and reaches a consensus on their outcome.
 - The API server, [Clio](the-clio-server.html), provides a powerful interface for fetching or querying data from the ledger.

 Anyone can run instances of one or both of these types of servers based on their needs.